The Cycle Route - Story Bridge to Harbour Bridge

 We may regroup at Moonbi.

-From Moonbi, the ride follows the highway some 15-20 km (it seems to go on forever) towards Tamworth, where accommodation is arranged at the one of the motels on the northern side of town.
+From Moonbi, the ride follows the highway some 15-20 km (it seems to go on forever) towards Tamworth, where accommodation is arranged again at the Stagecoach Inn on the northern side of town.

 As dining is planned at the RSL in town, riders are encouraged to have a look around Tamworth that afternoon.